-Topics of interest include experience papers, method descriptions, emerging technologies, "best" or "worst" practices, research proposals, evaluations, and comparisons that focus on innovative uses of games, multimedia, or other concepts in requirements engineering practice and training.
+Topics of interest include experience papers, method descriptions, emerging technologies, "best" or "worst" practices, research proposals, evaluations, and comparisons that focus on innovative uses of games, multimedia, or other fun concepts (e.g. improvisation, storytelling, and play) in requirements engineering practice and training.
 Typical topics of interest include, but are not limited to:

-- The role of multimedia or games in prerequirements and post-requirements specification activities; - Media languages/techniques for requirements engineering; - Semiological modeling of requirements; - Multimedia-based requirements development/analysis/specification; - Game-oriented requirements development/analysis; - Approaches to the teaching and training of requirements engineering using games and other multimedia; - Multimedia techniques and tools to facilitate the evolution of representations.
+- The role of multimedia or games in prerequirements and post-requirements specification activities; - Media languages/techniques for requirements engineering; - Use of real-world physical devices for rapid prototyping in support of requirements elicitation and negotiation; - Semiological modeling of requirements; - Multimedia-based requirements development/analysis/specification; - Game-oriented requirements development/analysis; - Approaches to the teaching and training of requirements engineering using gameplay and other multimedia; - Multimedia techniques and tools to facilitate the evolution of representations.